 Lectio Divina

-Lectio Divina is an ancient way of praying scripture.
-This practice has been used throughout church history and continues to be a nourishing discipline for Christians from all traditions.
+Lectio Divina is a prayerful practice of reading a meditation on scripture.
+It’s been used many centuries and continues to be a nourishing discipline for spiritual seekers from all traditions.
+The Latin name, Lectio Divina, essentially means: “sacred reading”.

-There is of course time to study, and time to grasp nuances of context, and form and language.
-However, lectio is a different sort of spiritual discipline — it is prayerful and mediative.
+So often we can get into the habit of monopolising prayer with our words.
+Lectio reminds us: God always has the first word.
+We come first to listen.
+When it comes to reading scripture, we may be used to learning, studying, and teaching.
+Lectio however is a particular sort of spiritual discipline — it is prayerful and mediative.
 “Oh how I love your law, I meditate on it all day long”, writes the Psalmist; and: “I meditate on your precepts and consider your ways.”
 In lectio we seek to do the same.

 For this reason we tend not to choose long passages of scripture, rather we engage with just a a few verses at a time.
 And we listen through repeated reading of those verses.
 The intention is to go deep not wide.
 We are ‘sipping on scripture’ as one writer put it — savouring the flavour — like a fine wine.